NixOS/nix.dev/source/tutorials/module-system/module-system.md

 }
 ```

-[`evalModules`] is the function that evaluates modules, applies type checking, and merges values into the final attribute set.
+[`evalModules`](https://nixos.org/manual/nixpkgs/unstable/#module-system-lib-evalModules) is the function that evaluates modules, applies type checking, and merges values into the final attribute set.
-It expects a `modules` attribute that takes a list, where each element can be a path to a module or an expression that follows the [module schema](https://nixos.org/manual/nixos/stable/#sec-writing-modules).
+It expects a `modules` attribute that is a list, where each element can be a path to a module or an expression that follows the [module schema](https://nixos.org/manual/nixos/stable/#sec-writing-modules).

 Now run the following command: